Battle of Harlem Heights: Aftermath

 The British casualties were officially reported by Howe at 14 killed and 78 wounded, but a member of Howe's staff wrote in his diary that the loss was 14 killed and 154 wounded.
 The author David McCullough suggests much higher figures of "probably...90 killed and about 300 wounded" but cites no source for this.
 Henry Johnston, whose 1897 study remains the only detailed investigation of the battle, assessed British losses at 14 killed and 157 wounded and those of the Americans at about 30 killed and 100 wounded, including Colonel Knowlton among the dead.

 Major Andrew Leitch, commander of the Virginia riflemen, died some days later.
 Both sides claimed victory.
 The repulse of British troops in this "pretty sharp skirmish" boosted morale in the American ranks "prodigiously", as George Washington observed, even among those who had not been engaged.
 It also marked the first success of the war for the army directly under Washington's command.

-There was little fighting for the next month of the campaign, but Washington moved his army to White Plains in October after hearing that the British were attempting to trap him on Manhattan.
-After being defeated at the Battle of White Plains and later at Fort Washington, Washington and his army retreated across New Jersey, pursued by the British, into Pennsylvania.